Microsoft/go/eng/doc/fips/README.md

   import _ "crypto/tls/fipsonly"
 ```

-## Microsoft Go fork FIPS compliance
+## Microsoft build of Go FIPS compliance

-The Microsoft Go fork modifies the Go runtime to implement several crypto primitives using cgo to call into a platform-provided cryptographic library rather than use the standard Go crypto implementations.
+The Microsoft build of Go modifies the Go runtime to implement several crypto primitives using cgo to call into a platform-provided cryptographic library rather than use the standard Go crypto implementations.
 This allows Go programs to use a platform-provided FIPS 140-2 certified crypto library.

 On Linux, the fork uses [OpenSSL](https://www.openssl.org/) through the [golang-fips/openssl] module in Go 1.21+ and the [go-crypto-openssl] module in earlier versions.
 On Windows, [CNG](https://docs.microsoft.com/en-us/windows/win32/seccng/about-cng), using [go-crypto-winnative].
 Since 1.24, on macOS, [CommonCrypto](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/Common%20Crypto.3cc.html) and [CryptoKit](https://developer.apple.com/documentation/cryptokit) using [go-crypto-darwin].
 Similar to BoringSSL, certain OpenSSL, CNG and CommonCrypto/CryptoKit versions are FIPS 140-2 certified.